 People do business with those they know and trust.
 That’s why key account managers have expense accounts to wine and dine their customers, and why data mining helps advertisers zero in on their demographics using purchase history and social media activity.

-Whether you’re a B2B or B2C business, you want to reach out to your markets on both an emotional and a pragmatic level, and you want your audience to feel confident in your brand’s ability to address their needs.
+Whether you’re a B2B or B2C business, you want to reach out to your markets on both an emotional and a pragmatic level, and you need your audience to feel confident in your brand’s ability to address their needs.
 Your online presence may be the first impression your company makes on your prospects.

 Is your content barking up the wrong tree?
 It could be if your brand doesn’t have a consistent and distinct “voice” for your online brand identity, shaped to appeal to your ideal demographic.